Image Credit: cloudfront.net

 United Spirits Limited (USL): The Parent Company

-United Spirits Limited (USL) is the official owner of the Royal Challengers Bengaluru (RCB) franchise.
-It is one of the largest liquor and beverage companies in India and operates as a subsidiary of Diageo, a global leader in alcoholic beverages based in the United Kingdom.
+People commonly believe that Vijay Mallya is the sole owner of the RCB.
+However, the United Spirits Limited (USL) is the official owner of the franchise.
+Needless to say that it is one of the largest liquor and beverage companies in India and operates as a subsidiary of Diageo, a global leader in alcoholic beverages based in the United Kingdom.

 History and Background of USL

-United Spirits Limited has a long-standing presence in the Indian market.
+The United Spirits Limited holds a strong presence in the Indian market.
+But, it did not happen overnight.
+This is why the USL is the most suited ownership for a franchise like RCB as their stories speak of each other.
 Initially founded as McDowell and Company in 1826, the company has undergone several transformations over the years.
-Today, USL produces and distributes some of the most popular liquor brands in India, including McDowell’s No.1, Royal Challenge, Signature, and Antiquity.
+With perseverance and continuous efforts, USL has now become a brand that produces and distributes some of the most popular liquor brands in India, including McDowell’s No.1, Royal Challenge, Signature, and Antiquity.

 USL’s Acquisition and Stake in RCB